 The practice's consent policy included information about the Mental Capacity Act 2005.
+They used a Mental Capacity Act assessment form when appropriate, in order to assess people's capacity to consent to treatment.
 The team understood their responsibilities under the act when treating adults who may not be able to make informed decisions.
 The policy also referred to Gillick competence and the dentists and dental nurses were aware of the need to consider this when treating young people under 16.
 Staff described how they involved patients' relatives or carers when appropriate and made sure they had enough time to explain treatment options clearly.